scouten/ericscouten.dev/content/about/index.md

 +++
-title = "My Life as a Programmer"
+title = "My Life as a Programmer" date = 1997-01-01
 +++

-_This article first appeared on my site in 1997.
+_This article first appeared on my site in early 1997.
+I remember seeing a printout of this page on somebody's desk when I first interviewed at Adobe early that year.
 I took it down when I redesigned the site sometime around 2001.
 In 2018, I decided I missed it, so I dug back in the archives and added it back.
 I've added a few updates in 2021._

 ## The Early Years